 Prices are per person with double twin sharing the price per person will be 355 EUR.
 Single supplement is 56 EUR.
 The price includes all motorcoach transportation, comfortable rural tourist household accommodations, experienced hiking guides, picnic lunches on hiking days and lunch on final day, entrance fees to swimming, Studenica, etc. Some meals will need to be paid by each participant on site.

 Payment will be made in the form of a $150EUR deposit for twin/double rooms and $200 EUR deposit for single rooms with the remaining balance due no later than 10 days prior to the beginning of the trip.
+The Group Analytic Practice of Dallas will be offering two scholarships for Symposium participants as well.

-If you would like additional information or to put a deposit on a participant spot, please email Melissa Black mblackphd@gmail.com with your full name, mailing address, email address so that I can have Panacorp send preinvoices with all bank details with IBAN for the bank transfer.
+If you would like additional information about scholarships or to put a deposit on a participant spot, please email Melissa Black mblackphd@gmail.com with your full name, mailing address, email address so that I can have Panacorp send preinvoices with all bank details with IBAN for the bank transfer.